 Will overheating harm your baby?

-There are well-known concerns that overheating increases the risk of Sudden Infant Death Syndrome (SIDS), but it appears that we shouldn’t be getting too worried over hot nights.
+As mentioned, there are well-known concerns that overheating increases the risk of Sudden Infant Death Syndrome (SIDS).

 “Although heat stress is undoubtedly a contributing factor in some unexpected infant deaths, heat stress seems, paradoxically, to be more of a problem in cold weather when parents may wrap their baby more heavily,” says Peter Fleming, Professor of Infant Health at the University of Bristol.

 “With excess wrapping your baby may find it hard to cool down and can become heat-stressed.
 Babies don’t really need much more wrapping up or clothing than adults in hot conditions.